Subscribe to the feed

 Ansible Lightspeed with watsonx Code Assistant supports full playbook generation and content explanation.
 You will need to install the latest version of the Ansible VS Code extension (>=24.8.0) to access these features.

 In the interface, enter your playbook prompt in natural language and click “Analyze”.
 The service will provide an editable outline of tasks (pseudo code).
-This chat-like interface allows real-time interaction with the generative AI service where you can refine your prompt.
+This chat-like interface allows real-time interaction with the gen AI service where you can refine your prompt.
 Both the playbook goal and outline are sent to Ansible Lightspeed with watsonx Code Assistant, which suggests a complete playbook.
-This intuitive and guided experience helps novice to intermediate users generate full Ansible Playbooks using generative AI.
+This intuitive and guided experience helps novice to intermediate users generate full Ansible Playbooks using gen AI.

 Content explanation